fabiopacifici/141_music_rest_api/Readme.md

 - [x] Add a new `start` and dev (or watch) script in the `package.json` file
 - [x] Add the initial server logic in the `server.js` file
 - [x] Create the first routes in `server.js` and test with Postman
+- [x] Create the initial routes (witout router) in server.js
+- [x] Add the body parser middleware to the server

 - [ ] Create a new `routes` folder
 - [ ] Create a new `songs.js` file in the `routes` folder
 - [ ] Create the CRUD Routes in the `songs.js` file